centarro/commerce-docs/docs/v1/user-guide/installation.md

 <h3>Simple Installation</h3>
 Installing <a href="https://drupal.org/project/commerce_kickstart">Commerce Kickstart</a> is as easy as <a href="https://drupal.org/documentation/install">installing Drupal itself</a>, and in most cases is exactly the same procedure.
-Commerce Kickstart is just a copy of Drupal which includes the required modules and an install profile which does some sane initial setup for you.
+Commerce Kickstart is just a copy of Drupal which includes the required modules and an "install" profile which does some sane initial setup for you.

 <ol>
 <li>Download the installation package from the <a href="https://drupal.org/project/commerce_kickstart">project page</a> (For example, the tar.gz or zip file).</li>